Anna Lloyd: Life

-She and her husband bought Slepe Hall School in St Ives, Huntingdonshire to deny its uses to Roman Catholics who also wanted to run the school which had been started by Anglicans.
+She and her husband bought Slepe Hall School in St Ives, Huntingdonshire to deny its use to Roman Catholics who also wanted to run the school which had been started by Anglicans.
 The Lloyds appealed to backers and the school was bought with Anna as the new principal.
 In time her daughter, Martha, became co-principal.
 When her mother died on 17 November 1912 then Martha ran the school until she retired in 1928.

 Anna and her daughter supported the London Missionary Society and her daughter was a director for many years.